rpi-simonz/rpifbss/README.md

 # rpifbss - Raspberry Pi Framebuffer Slideshow

-This program provides a simple slideshow from a directory of files.
+This program provides a simple framebuffer slideshow from a directory of files.

 It uses the software 'fbi' for that.
 So only still images are possible, no videos.